We all like the idea of maintenance free. Who wouldn't? The vinyl pergola offers just that!

 Even though the vinyl gives a more modern feel, the designs are often quite traditional with curved rafter tails and purlins across the top, so these pergolas don't look amiss in any style of garden.

 More recently these pergolas are being stocked in larger garden centres around the country, where they have larger sized pergolas in traditional styles.
-It might be worth ringing around locally to see what is available.

 Those who have families, work long hours and have little or no time to themselves tend to opt for the maintenance free option because it is durable, easy to clean and requires little or no effort, both in the short and long term.

 So there is just the question of whether we like it!

 Do you find it as attractive as a wooden or wrought iron structure?
 If so, it is definitely worth investigating further.